photopea/OpenWord/README.md

 # OpenWord

 OpenWord is a JSON file format for storing localizations.
-It has specific structure, which is described below.
+It was created with an idea of collaborative translation.

-It also contains a little web editor, which allows collaborative creation of localization files.
+The repository also contains a little web editor, which allows collaborative work on localization files.
 You can let your users from across the globe translate your software.
 Demo: [Photopea Translation](https://www.photopea.com/translate/).

 ## Example